TM312/mllrs.io/content/articles/aws-transcribe.md

 AWS Transcribe appears to be a suitable service for speech-to-text conversion.
 However, if we require more than a one-off solution, we would want to interact with the AWS services programatically.

-<h2>AWS SDK – <code>boto3</code></h2>
+## boto3: AWS SDK

 0. **Setup**

-[Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is AWS SDK for Python which provides us with access to S3 and Transcribe.
+[Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is the AWS SDK for Python which provides us with access to S3 and Transcribe.

 We install boto3 using <code>pip install boto3</code>.
 In Google Collab we can just call `!pip install boto3` directly inside the cell.
 Outside we would create a virtual environemnt to install the dependency there.
 For the sole purpose of following along this guide we could run
-- `mkdir demo-aws-transcribe` to create our project directory *'demo-aws-transcribe'*,
+- <code>mkdir demo-aws-transcribe</code> to create our project directory *'demo-aws-transcribe'*,
-- `cd demo-aws-transcribe` to go into the project directoy,
+- <code>cd demo-aws-transcribe</code> to go into the project directoy,
-- `python - m venv venv` to create a virtual environment inside a directory venv,
+- <code>python -m venv venv</code> to create a virtual environment inside a directory venv,
-- `source venv/bin/activate` to activate the virtual environment.
+- <code>source venv/bin/activate</code> to activate the virtual environment.

 Boto3 requires the authentication credentials 'aws_access_key_id' and 'aws_secret_access_key', to access resources through our account.
 We can create through the AWS IAM service.
 In the AWS Management Console we select *IAM* in the **Service Menu**.
 We click on *Users* > *Add user* and select *Programmatic access*.
 For our purposes we can add the user to Admins by selecting the field, which will provide full access to all available resources.